Let's Talk About Test... Dorian Meijs

 How do you make the testing process more professional?

-I try to create awareness and get everyone on the same page.
-I do this by giving presentations about the use and necessity of structured testing.
-I also set up a vision and test approach, make templates and help people in practice.
+I try to create awareness and get all the noses in the same direction.
+I do this by giving presentations on the usefulness and necessity of structured testing.
+I also set up a vision and test approach, create templates and help people in practice.
 I use Testersuite as a test management tool.
-At first we only recorded defects for two pilot projects.
+Initially we only laid down defects for two pilot projects.
 Testersuite immediately improved efficiency and structure and saved time.
 After that, I continued to use Testersuite in small manageable steps.
-For each project, I look at what is necessary and possible.
-A number of projects only work with the registration of defects and a number of projects also use test cases, test scenarios and test runs to prepare and execute their tests.
+For each project I look at what is needed and what is possible.
+A number of projects only work with defects and a number of projects also use test cases, test scenarios and test runs to prepare and execute their tests.

 Testersuite is very user-friendly and intuitive.
-You can work with it almost immediately, even if you have no ICT background.
+You can work with it almost immediately, even if you don't have an ICT background.
 Because everything is in one tool, you no longer have any confusion about the status of defects or people working with different lists.
-It is also nice that you can adjust the setup to your organisation and that gradual input is possible.
-Because it is a SaaS tool, we can give external suppliers easy access so that they can pick up the defects they need to solve.
-Users only have access to the projects they are authorised for and are only allowed to perform the tasks they are authorised to perform.
-So an external supplier can only pick up defects and a project leader can only view issues and not make changes.
-What is also experienced as pleasant is the simple way of adding screen prints, for example, the beautiful graphs from the reports and the clear and simple way of performing and repeating test runs.
-Even end users can work well with it.
+Another nice thing is that you can customize the setup for your organization and that gradual input is possible.
+Because it is a SaaS tool, we can give external suppliers easy access so they can pick up the defects they need to solve.
+Users only have access to the projects they are authorized for and may only perform the tasks they are authorized to do.
+So an external supplier is only allowed to pick up defects and a project manager is only allowed to view issues and not mutate them.
+What is also experienced as pleasant is the easy way to add screen prints, for example, the beautiful graphs from the reports and the clear and simple way of performing and repeating test runs.
+Even end users can get along well with it.
 The strength of the tool lies in its simplicity and flexibility.
-At the Koning Willem I College I have a large group of enthusiastic Testersuite users.
+I have a large group of enthusiastic Testersuite users at the Koning Willem I College.

 "A test manager looks at the test maturity of the rest of the organisation, stands one step above it and can take people with him".